DQuizzle/AutoTracker/AutoTracker/README.md

 ###I updated it with the visual studio I have at home so hopefully you can just connect and pull directly for it to work now

+###If it doesn't work, right click the solution and use Manage NuGet packages to install the packages below'

 ExcelDataReader + DataSet
 https://www.nuget.org/packages/ExcelDataReader/3.5.0